 Stray dogs are everywhere in Thailand 💯 So, you should try and stay away from them as rabies still goes unchecked in Thailand, and if bitten, you would have to go for a series of precious injections to protect yourself.
 Just do what the locals do and pay them no attention, and you won’t have an issue 🧐 If you see a large group of dogs, especially at night, use your common sense and drive well clear of them 🎓

-Thailand is a tropical country 🎓, so some areas may be home to an enormous number of potential pests that you are probably not familiar with, like scorpions, spiders, centipedes, and some sorts of snakes.
+Thailand is a tropical country 🎓, so some areas may be home to many potential pests that you are probably unfamiliar with, like scorpions, spiders, centipedes, and snakes.

 The general rule of thumb with these types of pests is that if you stay away from them, they will stay away from you; most of these things will only attack when threatened, except for the evil centipedes, which should be feared 🧐 Most of the time in Thailand, when people get bitten by a spider or scorpion or such, they hide in clothing or shoes and then try to uphold themselves when the person wants to get dressed or put their shoes on.
 So keep that in mind! 💯

 A tropical climate also attracts mosquitoes, and their bite can carry infectious diseases such as dengue fever 🎓 Make sure to at least do the following:

 The major infectious diseases in Thailand include bacterial Diarrhea, hepatitis, dengue fever, malaria, Japanese encephalitis, rabies, and leptospirosis 🧐 So, if you get a chance, get some medicine before traveling 💯